Appendix A: Contract Analysis Summary

 • Navigating administrative or financial barriers to obtaining records

-• Perceived or explicit legal pressure associated with leaving or continuing care independently
+• Perceived or reported legal or administrative pressure associated with leaving or continuing care independently

 These reports highlight potential uncertainty regarding: